Nishant1O1/Online-Sales-Dashboard/README.md

 - <a href="https://github.com/Nishant1O1/Online-Sales-Dashboard/blob/main/Orders.csv">Order CSV</a>

 ## Questions (KPIs)
-•	Compare the sales and orders using single chart.
+- Compare the sales and orders using single chart.
-•	Which quater got the highest sales and orders?
+- Which quater got the highest sales and orders?
-•	What was the most used means of payment?
+- What was the most used means of payment?
-•	What are different order status in 2018?
+- What are different order status in 2018?
-•	List top 4 states contributing to the sales?
+- List top 4 states contributing to the sales?
-•	Which Channel is contributing maximum to the sales?
+- Which Channel is contributing maximum to the sales?
-•	Highest selling category?
+- Highest selling category?
-•	Sum Total number of orders.
+- Sum Total number of orders.
-•	Dashboard Interaction View Dashboard

 - Dashboard Interaction <a href="https://github.com/Nishant1O1/Online-Sales-Dashboard/blob/main/Dasboard%20screenshot.png"> View Dashboard</a>

 ## Process